• February 26 – April 8

 In August 2019, Diana and Eric traveled to Switzerland with her brother and his new wife a few weeks after their wedding.
 Our 8-day Globus tour took us from Zurich and Liechtenstein to St. Moritz, Lugano and Zermatt, then to Lake Geneva, Berne, and Lucerne, a diverse itinerary with plenty of spectacular scenery, interesting history, and urban delights.
 After the tour we spent 4 days on our own exploring the Bernese Alps, via trains, trams, hikes—and a parasailing adventure.
 Join us to experience the beauty and variety of Switzerland, plus a virtual glide between alpine mountains.

-Zoom - Syracuse Oasis
+Location: Zoom - Syracuse Oasis

 REGISTRATION CLOSED